- Position: Associate Professor

 My undergraduate studies were as a part-time student with the Open University, effectively minoring in Linguistics and majoring in Moral Philosophy, graduating in 2007.
 My postgraduate studies were as a part-time Chancellor's Scholarship awardee at the Centre for Research in Modern European Philosophy, then Middlesex University, graduating in 2011.

 My first book was published in 2006 and throughout my time studying and teaching I was publishing and exhibiting.
 My academic awards include an Author Grant from the Paul Mellon Centre for Studies in British Art History at Yale (2014) and a Visiting Research Fellowship in Contemporary Writing at the University of Pennsylvania in Philadelphia (2016).

 My academic research focuses on the production, distribution and criticism of literary and extra-literary forms of writing, primarily in relation to the field of contemporary art and the disciplinary formation of Fine Art but also drawing heavily on media theory, poetics and the sociology of literature.

 My practice more broadly, as a writer and editor who makes artworks, involves traditional and post-digital forms of publishing as well as exhibitions and readings.

 I speak about my work and interests regularly and internationally.
-Interviews with me have can be found in-print and online in English, French, German, Italian and Polish.
-I also write essays and reviews regularly for academic publications and the literary and art press.
+Interviews with me can be found in-print and online in English, French, German, Italian and Polish.
+I also regularly write essays and reviews for academic publications and the literary and art press.

-Up-to-date news about my recent projects and exhibitions, as well as listings for my books, chapbooks, anthologisations and editorial work can be found here.
+Up-to-date news about my recent projects and exhibitions, as well as listings for my books, chapbooks, anthologisations and editorial work can be found on my homesite.